cshg/investjs/_PRESS-RELEASE.md

   "I always got lost in the jungle of opportunities to invest my money.
 Invest.js now finally gives me great way to visualize and keep track of my favourite strategies."

 ## Closing and Call to Action ##
-  "Go to invest-js.com right now and check out the provided portfolios.
-It's your chance right now to rocket-fuel your investment style!"
+  Go to invest-js.com right now and check out the provided portfolios.
+It's your chance right now to rocket-fuel your investment style!